CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/structure/index.md

                 <td markdown="span">Boolean</td>
                 <td markdown="span">`false`</td>
                 <td markdown="span">
-                    If `true`, any entities saved in the structure file are *not* loaded when generating the structure.
+                    If `true`, entities included in the structure file are not generated with the structure.
                 </td>
             </tr>
             <tr>